Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 **B.** When Slax has been launched you may want to change keyboard layout if not English.
 Right-click on the desktop and select keyboard layout of your choice.
 Possibly also change the screen resolution.
 If you rely in WiFi you need to launch the "Net Manager" and connect.

-**C.** Start the built-in browser from the windows button.
+**C.** Start the built-in browser from the bottom left start button.
 Go to [Nault Github releases](https://github.com/Nault/Nault/releases) and download the latest appImage for Linux.

 ![](/images/slax_download.png)

 **D.** Open a terminal (xterm).
-Also from the windows button.
+Also from the start button.

 **E.** Create a script to launch Nault more easily since it can't run under "root" without a special flag.
 To paste clipboard into xterm you can use the middle mouse button.